feyeandal/feye.website/data/blog/OSMPH-holds-face-to-face-mapathon.md

 ![Aliyah-mapatalks](/static/images/aliyah_osmph2022.jpg)

 _Fun fact: Aaliyah is Sir Maning’s eldest daughter!
-Mapping runs in the blood, right? ;)_ And finally, the most awaited part of the event, the mapathon!
-Aimon Pangan of AER provided a brief introduction about their project on COLLABDev, HOT Tasking Manager, and the iD editor.
-He also did a quick demo of digitizing buildings using the iD editor.
+Mapping runs in the blood, right? ;)_

 And finally, the most awaited part of the event, the mapathon!
 Aimon Pangan of AER provided a brief introduction about their project on COLLABDev, HOT Tasking Manager, and the iD editor.
 He also did a quick demo of how to digitize buildings using the iD editor.